More Details

 Environmental Impact | Production and disposal can negatively affect the environment. | Typically more eco-friendly, with sustainable materials and practices. |

-What is flame retardant?
+What is Flame Retardant?

 Flame retardants are chemicals added to materials, such as textiles and plastics, to prevent or slow the spread of fire.
 These substances are often used in a variety of consumer products, including furniture, baby strollers and infant car seats, to meet fire safety standards.
 The purpose of flame retardants is to increase the amount of time it takes for an item to catch fire, thereby providing extra time to escape.
 However, some types of flame retardants have been linked to health and environmental concerns, leading to calls for safer alternatives.